daniel-munro/algoraphics/docs/_build/html/_sources/glossary.rst.txt

        which some function will draw.

    parameter
        A specification for some attribute of a drawing.
-A Param object, or one whose type inherits from Param, can represent the attribute so that the attribute can vary within the drawing, or so that multiple :term:`shapes<shape>` can be drawn without having to explicitly generate random values for each one.
+A Param (1D) or Place (2D) object, or one whose type inherits from them, can represent the attribute so that the attribute can vary within the drawing, or so that multiple :term:`shapes<shape>` can be drawn without having to explicitly generate random values for each one.

-   path
-       A representation of an SVG path.
-It specifies a :term:`shape` that can include disjoint lines, arcs, and Bezier curves.

    point
        A tuple containing the x and y coordinates of a point in 2D